Welcome Aboard

 Pathfinder II Project

-WIth Pathfinder Station under construction, Starfleet has shifted strategy in the Delta Quadrant.
-Rather than large vessels with a lot of manpower and resources invested in them, Starfleet is deploying small, fast vessels capable of long periods between refuel and resupply.
-The Rhode Island-class refits of the Nova platform seemed a decent foundation.
-They were redesigned for autonomous, deep space mission profiles.
+WIth Pathfinder Station under construction, Starfleet is deploying smaller, time-tested vessels capable of months between refuel and resupply.
+The Rhode Island-class platform seemed a decent foundation.
+The class re-entered production, and existing ships were refitted for autonomous mission profiles.

-The first of those vessels deployed in the Delta Quadrant is the starship Sojourner.
+The first of these new vessels in the Delta Quadrant is the starship Sojourner.

 Latest Mission Posts